MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 ### Transform the operation into a phase oracle

-The operation `markingDivisor` is what's known as a *marking oracle*, since it marks the valid items with an entangled auxiliar qubit (`target`).
+The operation `markingDivisor` is what's known as a *marking oracle*, since it marks the valid items with an entangled auxiliary qubit (`target`).
 However, Grover's algorithm needs a *phase oracle*, this is, an oracle that applies a conditional phase shift of $-1$ for the solution items.
 But don't panic, the operation above isn't work in vain.
 It's very easy to switch from one to another with Q#.

 We can apply any marking oracle as a phase oracle with the following operation: